1. What is the Spirit of Speyside Whisky Festival?

 23. Where should I stay?

 Spirit of Speyside Whisky Festival takes place across the region, from Aviemore in the South, following the famous River Spey to central Speyside and Forres in the West.
-Within central Speyside popular villages to stay in are Aberlour, Craigellachie and Dufftown, however, there is a wide range of accommodation available in Elgin, Keith, Grantown, Aviemore and Huntly.
+Within central Speyside popular villages to stay in are Aberlour, Craigellachie, Rothes and Dufftown, however, there is a wide range of accommodation available in Elgin, Keith, Grantown, Aviemore and Huntly.
+Please note that there is no public transport links between Grantown-on-Spey and Aberlour.

 See our Accommodation page for our list of partners.
 From quaint self-catering cottages to historic hotels, you’ll be sure to find the perfect place to get a good night’s rest.